New EnglandFarm Guide

 Jaswell's Farm

-A Smithfield farm with strong seasonal identity, useful when readers want fruit, baked goods, and a market stop.
+A Smithfield farm for fruit, baked goods, and a market stop.

 Exeter, RI